htsan007/Project3/README.md

 **Reseting Paths/Scene:** 1:03 - 1:59

 The simulation can also be completely reset by pressing 'r'.
 This will re-generate the obstacles, nodes and paths, and start and goal positions.
 An alternative option is to only regenerate the nodes and paths, by clicking with the mouse.
+The start position will always be on the left side of the scene, while the goal position is always on the right.

 ---
 **Single Agent Navigation Difficulties:**